LoganMclachlan/Currency-Converter/README.md

 # Currency-Convertor

 ## main app
-python app that uses json data to convert an amount from one currancy to another.
+python app that uses json data to convert an amount from one currency to another.
 App gets the exchange rate data from the website http://www.floatrates.com/daily/gbp.json.
 * gbp can be replaced by other currancy codes to view there rates.